WheatleyTheCore/Learning-ML/notes/SupervisedLearning.md

 To avoid overfitting, the model has to be generic.
 - Use as much training data as possible
 - add a penalty for overfitting using a regularization term

+# Label Prediction
+Predicting labels or classes based on some input

+## Logistic Regression
+Insead of using a line, we use a logs and stuff.

+Gives probability of a thing belonging to a class

+To do this it uses a sigmoid function to squish the probability between 0 and 1 to make a percent.

+The thing that we are sqishing to between 0 and 1 is the liklihood of whatever our input is being something divided by the probability of that not happening.
+Basically

+sigmoid(probability that thing happens)

+or mathematically:
+ln(p/(p-1)) = b + mx + epsilon

+To minimize loss we do gradient descent

+## Support Vector Machines
+SVMs basically just draw a line(or hyperplane depending on how many dimensions you're in) separating your input spaces into "classification zones."